Go to main content

 Duckwitz's motives for his actions in connection with the escape and rescue of the Danish Jews are heavily debated among historians.
 Some believe that his actions were an expression of pure self-preservation, that he was a convinced Nazi and that the warning was mostly about saving himself and his legacy after the war, which he also embellished in his diaries.
 Others believe that it was mostly Werner Best who used Duckwitz with the same purpose in mind, and Duckwitz was also a fundamental part of Werner Best's defense after the war.
 In contrast, the Danish occupation-era historian, Hans Kirchhoff, frankly described Duckwitz as 'the good German'.
 In 1971, Duckwitz was also awarded the title of 'Righteous Among the Nations' by the Israeli government precisely for his role in warning the Danish Jews.

-Regardless of Duckwitz's motives, his actions and positive reputation have earned him a place among those who helped the Lewisohn family escape to Sweden.
+Regardless of Duckwitz's motives, his actions and positive legacy have given him a place among those who helped the Lewisohn family escape to Sweden.
 It was Harald Lindvall who believed that Duckwitz's signature belonged alongside Aage Pedersen's and Bodil Koch's.
-Thus, Duckwitz was placed centrally in the history of the Lewisohn family.
-However, Mathias Lewisohn did not object to this placement, and he personally wrote to GF Duckwitz to ask for permission to have the signature engraved.
-A permission Duckwitz gives to "Sehr geehrte Herr Lewisohn" in a short letter, which can also be found in the Danish Jewish Museum's collection together with the correspondence between Lindvall and Mathias Lewisohn regarding the cigarette case.
-In this way, the cigarette case is a unique testimony to the story of Duckwitz's role in the escape and rescue of the Danish Jews.
+This placed Duckwitz centrally in the history of the Lewisohn family.
+However, Max Lewisohn did not oppose this placement, and he personally wrote to GF Duckwitz to ask for permission to have the signature engraved.
+Duckwitz gave permission to “Sehr geehrte Herr Lewisohn” in a short letter, which can also be found in the Danish Jewish Museum's collection together with the correspondence between Lindvall and Max Lewisohn regarding the cigarette case.
+In this way, the cigarette case is a unique testimony to the story of Duckwitz's role in the escape and rescue of Danish Jews.

 The cigarette case will remain in Oscar Max Lewisohn's possession until his death in March 2024.